 A unique and diverse selection of three styles from three countries.
-Tense and earthy/ citrusy from Slovakia, crisp and aromatic/mineral from Spain, and herbal and refined from Slovakia.
+Tense and earthy/ citrusy from Slovakia, savoury and aromatic from Austria, and crisp and aromatic/mineral from Spain

 Featured here (left to right):

 (Hlohovec, Slovakia) Slobodne - Oranzista 2018